folio-org/folio-install/single-server.md

 **Be warned, this could result in a bundle with unstable code!**

-If you build Stripes this way, then you will need to construct your FOLIO backend system a little differently.
+If you build Stripes this way, then the FOLIO backend system needs to be constructed a little differently.
 See [Sidebar: building from the bleeding edge -- part II](#sidebar-building-from-the-bleeding-edge----part-ii) below (but before proceeding to that next sidebar, continue with these mainbar instructions to build the webpack and to configure the Stripes nginx server).